Learn Before

 Marginal Rate of Transformation of Investment into Future Income

-The marginal rate of transformation (MRT) of investment into future income is the slope of the investment-based feasible frontier.
-It signifies the ratio of additional future income generated per unit of current investment.
-In Julia's case, this MRT is 3, indicating that every dollar invested today yields $3 in future income.
-A higher, or steeper, MRT is preferable as it represents a more profitable investment opportunity.
+The marginal rate of transformation (MRT) of investment into future income is the absolute value of the slope of the investment-based feasible frontier.
+It represents the ratio of additional future income generated per unit of current investment, which is equivalent to 1 plus the marginal rate of return on the investment.
+A higher, or steeper, MRT represents a more profitable investment opportunity.

 0